Mamamoo: 2020: Focus on members' solo activities and Travel

-In January 2020, an OSEN interview with Kim Do-hoon, the CEO and executive producer of Mamamoo's record label RBW, was published, in which Kim detailed the trajectory of Mamamoo's career and activities in 2020.
-He reflected on the successes of Mamamoo's participation on Queendom and their second Korean studio album Reality in Black and confirmed that the members would begin to focus on solo projects, with each member hoping to showcase their individualities that they had previously shown in the "Four Seasons, Four Colors" project series.
-Moonbyul became the first member to release a solo project in 2020, releasing her debut EP Dark Side of the Moon on February 14.
+In January 2020, Kim Do-hoon, the CEO and executive producer of Mamamoo's record label RBW, stated that the members would begin to work more on solo projects in 2020.
+Moonbyul became the first member to release a solo project that year, releasing her debut EP Dark Side of the Moon on February 14.
 On April 23, Solar released her debut single "Spit It Out" and its accompanying single album.
-Following the single's debut at number 12 (and subsequent peak at number six), Mamamoo became the second Korean group in which every member had a solo song chart on the Billboards World Digital Song Sales chart.
+Following the single's debut at number 12 (and subsequent peak at number six), Mamamoo became the second Korean group in which every member had a solo song chart on Billboards World Digital Song Sales chart.

 Mamamoo released a promotional single, "Wanna Be Myself," on September 10.
 The "nostalgic" and "minimalist" music video was released in conjunction with the song itself and gained 3.8 million views in its first 24 hours of being released.
 The single peaked at number 93 on the Gaon Digital Chart and at number 11 on the Billboard World Digital Songs Sales chart.